Check out the upcoming sessions! Learn More

 A robust list of mental health and wellness resources, including suicide prevention, sexual assault, mental and emotional health, eating disorders, meditation, test anxiety, and local resources.Go

 The membership of the CARE Team is diverse and multi-disciplinary, providing the group with a wide range of expertise and knowledge.

-- Director of Student Life (Co-Chair)
+- Assistant Dean of Student Life (Co-Chair)

-- Director of Student Success Center (Co-Chair)
+- Director of Retention and Success Strategies (Co-Chair)

-- Deputy Title IX Coordinator (Youngstown location)
+- Deputy Title IX Coordinator (Youngstown Location)

 - Faculty Representative

 *Other individuals may be included as needed, such as, but not limited to academic advisors, legal counsel, Director of Diversity and Inclusion, Human Resources, etc.

 All members of the CARE Team participate in training upon initial participation and at regular intervals thereafter in areas such as best practices for assessment teams, legal issues, risk management, documentation, and any other topics to ensure that the team functions effectively.